 You can transfer money between your Motive accounts by selecting the account you would like to transfer the money from and to using the dropdown options under the Transfers tab.

 Please note, transfers to your Motive Tax Free Savings Account must be set-up by one of our banking agents by phoning 1-877-441-2249.

 How can I transfer funds to other financial institutions?

 - One-time transfers – link your Motive account to your account at another Canadian financial institution and transfer money between your accounts as you need to.
-Simply fill out the authorization form and fax, email, or mail it to us with a void cheque for the account you want to link.
+Simply fill out the Money Transfer Authorization form (located in our Forms Centre) and fax, email, or mail it to us with a void cheque for the account you want to link.
 Once we have received your signed authorization form and verified your account details you will need to contact Motive and confirm the nominal transfers made into your linked bank accounts.
 Once confirmed, you can start transferring money to and from your linked bank accounts within Motive online banking.

 - Future date or recurring transfers – Reach your savings goals faster by setting up transfers between your Motive account and your account at another Canadian financial institution.

 - Interac e-Transfer – Transfer money to anyone with an account at a Canadian financial institution using their email and/or mobile phone number.

 - You can complete all one-time transfers to other banks or internal transfers using the Transfers feature in Motive online banking.

 - For transfers you want to take place in the future, use the future dated/recurring external bank transfers feature located underneath the Transfers tab.